ArthurLumertz/orin-logger/README.md

 **68.75%** performance boost compared to `printf()`

 # How to use
-its header-only library, meaning you only have to move the `orinlogger.hpp` file into the source of your C++ project
+it's header-only library, meaning you only have to move the `orinlogger.hpp` file into the source of your C++ project

 ## Code Example
 ```c++